 About

-As a saxophonist, Horner has premiered more than a dozen new works for saxophone.
-He has appeared at Carnegie Hall's Weill Recital Hall, Steinway Hall, and New York City's Mannes College of Music, as well as at the Glimmerglass Opera's Young Artist recital series in Cooperstown, NY, and has performed with the Nashville Symphony, the Nashville Chamber Orchestra, and the Gateway Chamber Orchestra.
+Brian Horner has designed a multifaceted career as a saxophonist, educator, artist manager, author, and entrepreneur.
+A graduate of the University of Michigan School of Music where he studied with Donald Sinta, his 15-year university teaching career has included appointments at Middle Tennessee State University, Austin Peay State University, the University of Tennessee, and Western Kentucky University.
+Horner has appeared at Carnegie Hall's Weill Recital Hall, Steinway Hall, and New York City's Mannes College of Music, as well as at the Glimmerglass Opera's Young Artist recital series in Cooperstown, NY, and has performed with the Nashville Symphony, the Nashville Chamber Orchestra, and the Gateway Chamber Orchestra.
 He has premiered more than a dozen new works for saxophone, and his recordings with pianist Elizabeth Avery include Saxophone Music of M. Zachary Johnson--Live At Steinway Hall, and Serenade – Music for Saxophone & Piano, and garnered a cover feature in Saxophone Journal.
-He can also be heard in a featured role on Nashville Songwriters Hall of Famer Gretchen Peters’ recording of “The Aviator’s Song.”

-Brian Horner is a D'Addario Woodwinds Performing Artist and a Conn-Selmer Artist, and endorses Hercules Stands.
-He lives in Atlanta with his wife and daughter, two dogs, and a cat.
+Brian Horner is a D'Addario Woodwinds Performing Artist endorsing D’Addario Reserve reeds and a Conn-Selmer Artist endorsing Selmer (Paris) saxophones, and endorses Hercules Stands.
+He lives in Atlanta with his wife and daughter.

 Discography